kikogamer/petadmin/README.md

 # PetAdmin
-Manage your petshop
-Get a full administrative control in your petshop.
+Manage your petshop and get a full administrative control in your petshop.

 ## Getting Started